epics-docs/epics-docs/specs/ca_protocol.rst

 -  Contents of the header are identical to the request.

--  SearchID fields are diplicated.
+-  SearchID fields are duplicated.

 -  Original request payload is not returned with the response.